twocolors/esphome-native-api/README.md

 const client = new Client({
     host: '<esp host or ip>',
     port: 6053,
+    // encryptionKey: '', // Use encryption key
-    // password: '', // Insert password if you have any });
+    // password: '', // Insert password if you have any (Deprecated) });

 client.connect();